 Hartford Connecticut is the capital city of Connecticut.
 The oldest and most historic place in America.
 The city has a lot to offer and is home for the State business and entertainment.

-The 1874 mansion of Mark Twain that includes thousands of artifacts, the unique architecture inside the house that is well maintained as of today can be seen in Hartford.
+The 1874 mansion of Mark Twain includes thousands of artifacts, the unique architecture inside the house that is well maintained as of today can be seen in Hartford.
 Elizabeth Rose Garden a public park in Hartford, Connecticut that is known as the third largest rose garden in the country and the first and or oldest rose garden in America.

 5. Lake George, New York